Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The best way to explore Zemun is to wander the back streets

-Walking tours with the local guide is fantastic if you want to explore the real charm of Zemun.
-You will see the oldest parts of the area next to the Danube river.
+A walking tour with a local guide is perfect if you want to explore the real charm of Zemun.
+You will see the oldest parts of the area next to the Danube River.

 The tour ends with a long break at the Rakia bar.
-Trust me, this is an excellent place (Serbia never take foreign friends for a lousy drink, lol!).
+Trust me, this is an excellent place (Serbians never take foreign friends for a lousy drink, lol!).

 Duration: 2 hours